pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # Configures the background periodic actions.
 # Supported units: h (hour), m (minute), s (second).
 [cron]
-# Duration between which Lightning automatically refreshes the import mode
+# Duration between which TiDB Lightning automatically refreshes the import mode
 # status.
 Should be shorter than the corresponding TiKV setting.
 switch-mode = "5m"
 # Duration between which an import progress is printed to the log.